Search Results for

 As per the above guidelines, the following is a buggy implementation, since the execution order will be:

-statement, which creates the disposable - Create the
+2. Start the using statement, which creates the disposable

-statement, and dispose the disposable - Run the
+4. Exit the using statement, and dispose the disposable

 await new WorkerSystem(nameof(UsingActionWorker_Disposes))